HOME WISE Uranium Project > Mining & Milling > Issues >

 The proposal includes the construction and operation of replacement acid, steam and oxygen plant facilities; construction and operation of ancillary facilities (replacement of storage tank farm and unloading facilities, and new covered gallery); demolition and disposal of the old plant facilities once the new ones are operational; and demolition and disposal of portions of the old ancillary facilities which are no longer required.

-> View Key Lake Mill Services Project Environmental Assessment external link (CNSC)
+> View Key Lake Mill Services Project Environmental Assessment (CNSC)

 CNSC approves license renewal for Key Lake uranium mill